reymon359/how-to-live/docs/Do networking/index.md

 # Do networking

-Seek to connect with people who can - in the future - help you grow professionally.
+Seek to connect with people who can - in the future - help you grow.

 You don't have to force yourself to do it.
 Just communicate and connect with other people, you will find new opportunities if you pay attention.